swlim314/Pewlett_Hackard_Analysis_Week_7/README.md

 first 15 rows in that table, and last 15 rows.

 **Mentorship Eligibility Query**

 ![Mentorship Eligibility code](https://github.com/swlim314/Pewlett_Hackard_Analysis_Week_7/blob/0720697415c6f27b96bd4c911683903c6ead5c25/Resources/Mentorship%20Eligibility%20code.png)

 **Mentorship Eligibility**

 ![Mentorship Eligibility](https://github.com/swlim314/Pewlett_Hackard_Analysis_Week_7/blob/0720697415c6f27b96bd4c911683903c6ead5c25/Resources/Mentorship%20Eligibility.png)

 **Mentorship Eligibility Last**

 ![Mentorship Eligibility last](https://github.com/swlim314/Pewlett_Hackard_Analysis_Week_7/blob/7cbf62584eeec2f7022ff3cb3a0c8521424ced62/Resources/Mentorship%20Eligibility%20last.png)

+## Summary
+- Based on the table, Retiring Tables, the amount of employees that are retiring would be 90,398.
+- Based on the table Mentorship Eligibility Last, there are a total of 1549 eligible staff members to provide mentorship.
+There are nowhere near enough employees to bridge the gap of the "silver tsunami" of retiring employees.
+Two additional tables that might provide more insight into the upcoming "silver tsunami" are a table that shows the seniority of employees based on years worked at the company (binned for every 5-10 years) to get an idea of where the general experience level is.
+Another useful table would be a table that showed the amount of employees retiring from each of the departments.
+This way the company would be able to tell where most of the mentorship needed to take place in.